StarModZz/energystarnight_bot/README.md

-# energystarnight_bot
-Energy Star Night 2019 Game Bot
+# Energy Star Night 2019 Game Bot

+Use the Tampermonkey Addon for Google Chrome: https://tampermonkey.net/

+Copy & paste the script and go to https://game.energy.ch

+Thats it :)